Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Can out-of-state visitors buy cannabis in Minnesota?

 Yes.
-Any adult 21+ with valid ID can purchase from a licensed Minnesota dispensary, regardless of state of residence.
+Any adult 21 or older with a valid government-issued ID can purchase from a licensed Minnesota dispensary, regardless of their state of residence.

 Can I bring Minnesota cannabis home with me?